mauricewipf/ai-chat-translator/README.md

 > **Note**: Production builds use `.env.production` file (or environment variables if deployed), while local development uses `.env.local` file.

+## Publishing to Docker Hub

+1. **Log in to Docker Hub:**

+        docker login

+2. **Build, tag and push with your Docker Hub username:**

+        # Use BuildKit for multi-arch builds
+        docker buildx create --use

+        docker buildx build \
+          --platform linux/amd64,linux/arm64 \
+          -t mauricewipf/ai-chat-translator:latest \
+          -t mauricewipf/ai-chat-translator:0.1.0 \
+          --build-arg GIT_REVISION=$(git rev-parse --short HEAD) \
+          --build-arg APP_VERSION=0.1.0 \
+          --push \
+          --provenance=false \
+          .

+3. Others can then pull and use your image:

+    docker pull mauricewipf/ai-chat-translator:latest

+4. How to use the image

+    docker run \
+      --publish 3000:80 \
+      --restart unless-stopped \
+      --env OPENAI_API_KEY=YOUR_SECRET_KEY_BASE \
+      mauricewipf/ai-chat-translator:latest

 ## Usage

 1. **Select a language pair** by clicking on one of the language pair buttons at the bottom